Who we are

 The kind of technical assistance activities carried out by the IPJJ range from providing advice and inputs on draft laws and UN resolutions to answering direct requests for documentation related to specific areas of justice for children.
 A more proactive approach includes the development of tools and working papers on areas in which assistance is needed or requested.
 At country level, Panel members individually and collectively support legislative and policy reform, conduct comprehensive assessments of the justice systems, convene dialogue processes aimed at catalysing policy, support capacity-strengthening of the justice systems, and organise and facilitate juvenile justice training sessions.

-With its networks of 13 UN agencies and NGOs recognised for their excellency in juvenile justice, the IPJJ is uniquely placed to channel requests for technical assistance from states, civil society organisations and individuals.
-The Secretariat of the IPJJ acts as a link between those in need of assistance and international and national experts able to answer very technical questions.
-The beneficiaries include states, individuals, UN agencies and civil society organisations, including the members of the network themselves.
+With its networks of 13 UN agencies and NGOs recognised for their excellency in juvenile justice, the IPJJ is uniquely placed to receive requests for technical assistance from states, civil society organisations and individuals.

 WHY WE EXIST